lwcarani/matching-algorithms/README.md

 - [Matching Mechanisms for Refugee Resettlment](https://humcap.uchicago.edu/RePEc/hka/wpaper/Delacretaz_Kominers_Teytelboym_2019_matching-mechanisms-refugee-resettlement.pdf) - David Delacrétaz, Scott Duke Kominers, and Alexander Teytelboym
 - [On approximately fair allocations of indivisible goods](https://dl.acm.org/doi/abs/10.1145/988772.988792) - R.J.
 Lipton, E. Markakis, E. Mossel, and A. Saberi
 ---

-Finally, if you haven't used the [Finite State Machine Designer](https://madebyevan.com/fsm/) tool made by [Evan Wallace](https://madebyevan.com/), I highly recommend you check it out.
-I've been using it since graduate school - the simple and easy-to-use design has saved me countless hours!

 Feedback and pull requests are welcome!